-FIGURE 2.15 The deflection of starlight.
-As a result of the gravitational attraction of the sun, starlight composed of photons is deflected (dashed line) as it passes close to the sun.
+FIGURE 2.20 The deflection of starlight.
+As a result of the gravitational attraction of the sun, starlight composed of photons is deflected (dashed red line) as it passes close to the sun.
 The star is assumed to exist in a direction parallel to the telescope axis.
 As a result of gravity, the source of the starlight (star without outline) appears to be displaced away from the sun (star with dashed outline).
-The observed double deflection is predicted equally well by (1) the general theory of relativity and (2) the binary photon theory.
-If the binary photon did not have rotational motion, the translational energy would be twice as large, and the starlight would be bent half as much (solid line).
-Since the starlight would be deflected half as much, the star would appear to be closer to the sun (star with solid outline).
+The observed "double" deflection is predicted equally well by 1) the general theory of relativity and 2) the binary photon theory.
+If the binary photon did not have rotational motion, then the translational energy would be twice as large, and the starlight would be deflected half as much, the star would appear to be closer to the sun (star with solid outline).

-The war had just ended, and the complacency of the Victorian and Edwardian times had been shattered.
-The people felt that all their values and all their ideals had lost their bearings.
-Now, suddenly, they learnt that an astronomical prediction by a German scientist had been confirmed...by British astronomers.
-Astronomy had always appealed to public imagination; and an astronomical discovery, transcending worldly strife, struck a responsive chord.
+appealed to public imagination; and an astronomical discovery, transcending worldly strife, struck a responsive chord.
 The meeting of the Royal Society, at which the results of the British expeditions were reported, was headlined in all the British papers: and the typhoon of publicity crossed the Atlantic.
 From that point on, the American press played Einstein to the maximum.

-The New York Times (1919) reported that "if those English scientists are right in feeling that the theory is strongly supported we may be forced to conclude after all that our world is in just a topsy-turvy condition, and that we must learn the theory of relativity to understand it."
-Unfortunately, they also reported that "As all common folk are suavely informed by the President of the Royal Society that Dr. Einstein's deductions from the behavior of light observed during an eclipse cannot be put in language comprehensible to them, they are under no obligation to worry their heads, already tired by contemplation of so many other hard problems...."
+The New York Times (1919) reported that

+if those English scientists are right in feeling that the theory is strongly supported, we may be forced to conclude after all that our world is in just a topsy-turvy condition, and that we must learn the theory of relativity to understand it.

+Unfortunately, they also reported that

+As all common folk are suavely informed by the President of the Royal Society that Dr. Einstein's deductions from the behavior of light observed during an eclipse cannot be put in language comprehensible to them, they are under no obligation to worry their heads, already tired by contemplation of so many other hard problems.

-How did Einstein the iconoclast that overturned Newton become an icon himself and Time magazine's Person of the Century (Golden 1999)?
-According to Pais (1994), in the wake of the horrors of World War I, Einstein "carried a message of a new world order in the universe"; and Einstein knew how to use language.
-Everyone knows what space and warp mean, yet hardly anyone understands what warped space is.
-Einstein himself said to a Dutch newspaper in 1921, "It is the mystery of the non-understanding that appeals to them..."
+How did Einstein, the iconoclast that overturned Newton, become an icon himself and Time magazine's Person of the Century (Golden 1999)?
+According to Pais (1994), in the wake of the horrors of World War I, Einstein "carried a message of a new world order in the universe," and Einstein knew how to use language.
+Everyone knows what "space" and "warp" mean, but hardly anyone understands what "warped space" is.
+Einstein himself said to a Dutch newspaper in 1921, "It is the mystery of the non-understanding that appeals to them."

-The general theory of relativity that posited that a relative and interdependent space-time directed the movement of a mathematical point like light quantum became accepted by the scientific community.
-In appreciation, Einstein (1923) won the Nobel Prize in Physics for 1921 "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect" and gave his lecture on the fundamental ideas and the problems of the theory of relativity.
+The general theory of relativity that posited that a relative and interdependent space-time directed the movement of a mathematical point such as light quantum became accepted by the scientific community.
+In appreciation, Einstein (1923) won the Nobel Prize in Physics for 1921 "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect" and gave his lecture on the fundamental ideas and problems of the theory of relativity.